MorganConrad/ptwd-sveltedemo/src/routes/presentation/md/1-Svelte-intro.md

 ### Sticks closely to the classsic web development model
  - HTML, CSS, JS
- - a few extensions and rare syntaxes: "_almost_ vanilla JS"
+ - a few extensions and rare syntaxes: "_French_ Vanilla JS"
  - uses the real DOM:
  - _more approachable_
- - TypeScript support (also JSDoc support)
+ - TypeScript support (also JSDoc support, they are moving away from TS)

 ### Uses the "real" DOM
   - Tools such as D3.js and Svelte work together